yuvraj108c/ComfyUI-Depth-Anything-Tensorrt/README.md

 ### Method 1: Using the EngineBuilder Node
 1. Insert node by `Right Click -> tensorrt -> Depth Anything Engine Builder`
-2. Select the model version (v1 or v2) and size (small, base, or large)
+2. Select the model version (v1 or v2 or DAD) and size (small, base, or large)
 3. Optionally customize the engine name, FP16 settings, and onnx path
 4. Run the workflow to build the engine